A Benchmark for Point Clouds Registration Algorithms: Materials and Methods

 For each pair of point clouds, we randomly sampled a set of initial perturbations, each composed of a rotation combined with a translation.
 The rotation and the translation have been sampled separately although with the same technique.
-First, we uniformly sample an axis, which represents either the direction of the translation or the rotation axis.
-Then, we sample a magnitude from a uniform distribution with the appropriate boundaries.
-The cardinality of the sets of initial perturbations has been carefully tuned to ensure an adequate coverage of the space, but, at the same time, not to require a huge number of tests, which would discourage authors to use the benchmark.
+First, we uniformly sampled an axis, which represents either the direction of the translation or the rotation axis.
+Then, we sampled a magnitude from a uniform distribution with the appropriate boundaries.
+The cardinality of the sets of initial perturbations has been carefully tuned to ensure an adequate coverage of the space, but, at the same time, not to require a huge number of tests, which would discourage authors from using the benchmark.

 This protocol ensures that our benchmark is not biased towards easier or harder problems, but, instead, covers all the different levels of initial perturbation to highlight strong and weak points of registration algorithms.

 A global point clouds registration algorithm should be independent of the initial perturbation.
 For this reason, for this kind of problem, we sampled only very large transformations.
-The protocol is the same used for local registration problems, but the boundaries of the uniform distribution are different (45 and 180 degree for the rotation and, again, larger and dataset-specific boundaries for the translation).
+The protocol is the same used for local registration problems, but the boundaries of the uniform distribution are different ($45$ and $180$ degree for the rotation and, again, larger and dataset-specific boundaries for the translation).